There has been a great deal of discussion and controversy in the media around the use of peptides.

 The interesting thing about this is that most people who ask for them think of them as simply the latest in the ever-growing market of quick-fix magic potions.

-When questioned by patients and friends for peptides and other weight-augmenting or weight loss medications, Zach always asks (and you should ask yourself too): What do you want to achieve?
+When questioned by patients and friends for peptides and other weight-augmenting or weight loss medications, our GP always asks (and you should ask yourself too): What do you want to achieve?
 Is it legal (peptides are in fact completely legal, if prescribed by a doctor)?
 And: which are the right ones for you or me, as individuals?

 Are Peptides Steroids?

 The short answer is no. But it’s complicated.
 Let us explain: what are peptides?

 In the world of health and fitness, peptides are used for increasing energy, burning fat, building muscle and improving athletic ability.

 If you think of a hormone as a tree made up of many protein branches and even more peptide twigs, it’s easy to see how a hormone can have many side-effects if used wrongly.

 Peptides on the other hand are much smaller and have been designed to stimulate specific receptors for growth hormone so you can tailor your results.